Chart Color Schemes

 Moorooka features high concentrations of group households and lone person households, with a lower-than-average median household size

 Family households account for 62.1% of all households, including 26.5% couples with children, 24.4% couples without children, and 9.2% single parent families.
-Non-family households constitute the remaining 37.9%, with lone person households at 30.1% and group households comprising 7.6%.
-The median household size is 2.3 people, which is smaller than the Greater Brisbane average of 2.6.
+Non-family households make up the remaining 37.9%, with lone person households at 30.1% and group households comprising 7.6%.
+The median household size is 2.3 people, which is smaller than the Greater Brisbane average of 2.6 people.

 Frequently Asked Questions - Households